wences-sanchez/Knowledge-Base/pages/Introduction to Software Testing.md

 			-
 			- Communicate with the developer, but make your own decisions
 		- #### Software Defect Reports: Report Content
-			- Description: What you did to reach
+			- Description: What you did to reach to the problem (no more) -
 			-
 -
 -